Green-Bug-Eyed-Monster/init-esphome-installer/README.md

 ```
 sudo apt install python3.11 python3.11-venv
 ```
-You now have all the Python 3.11 requisites.
+You now have all the Python 3.11 prerequisites.
 <br>
 <br>